linzhangUCA/3421tpl-multi-sensor_navigation/README.md

     - Camera

 **Note: DO NOT HARD CODE.
 Use at least one sensor.
 Or, 45% credits will not be given.**

-## Procedure:
-1. Set the robot behind the staring line.
-2. Press the button to start navigation.
-3. The robot should stop and terminate the navigation at the finish marker

-## Requirements:

 ### (50%) Robot Performance:
 - (5%) Modes: